🤍 Life Stages Guide

 Geriatric15+ years

 But "senior" is more than a number.
 It's the moment you notice them slowing down, sleeping more, choosing rest over play.
 It's a gradual shift, not a sudden cliff.
-You might notice your dog hesitating before jumping onto the couch, or taking a bit longer to stand up after a nap.
+You might notice your dog hesitating before jumping onto the couch, taking a bit longer to stand up after a nap, or pausing at the bottom of the stairs they used to take in two strides.
 These small changes signal that it's time to start adapting their environment and routine.

 "They're not getting old.
 They're getting honored."